apache/pulsar/site2/docs/functions-runtime.md

 ### Kubernetes CustomRuntimeOptions

-The Kubernetes integration also includes the ability for the user to implement a class which will customize how manifests will be generated.
+The Kubernetes integration also includes the ability for the user to implement a class which customizes how manifests is generated.
 This is configured by setting the `runtimeCustomizerClassName` in the `functions-worker.yml` to the fully qualified class name.
-The interface the user must implement is the `org.apache.pulsar.functions.runtime.kubernetes.KubernetesManifestCustomizer` interface.
+The interface the you must implement is the `org.apache.pulsar.functions.runtime.kubernetes.KubernetesManifestCustomizer` interface.

-The functions (and sinks/sources) API provides a flag, `customRuntimeOptions` which will be passed to this interface.
+The functions (and sinks/sources) API provides a flag, `customRuntimeOptions`, which is passed to this interface.

 Pulsar also includes a built-in implementation.
 To use this basic implementation, set `runtimeCustomizerClassName` to `org.apache.pulsar.functions.runtime.kubernetes.BasicKubernetesManifestCustomizer`.
 This built-in implementation allows you pass a JSON document with certain properties to augment how the manifests are generated, for example: